Sarah McLachlan discography

-This is the discography of Canadian musician, singer, songwriter and pianist, Sarah McLachlan.
+The Canadian singer Sarah McLachlan has released 10 studio albums, 54 singles, three extended plays (EPs), seven compilation albums, three live albums, nine video albums, and three remix albums.
 Her debut album, Touch was released in 1988 and included first singles: "Vox", "Steaming" and "Ben's Song".
 The album charted in Canada and the United States and was certified platinum in Canada and gold in the US.

 The next album, Solace was issued in 1991.
 It peaked at number 20 in Canada and was certified double platinum there.
 Solace also charted in the US, where it was certified gold.
 It featured three singles: "The Path of Thorns (Terms)", "Into the Fire" and "Drawn to the Rhythm".
 The third studio album, Fumbling Towards Ecstasy (1993) became McLachlan's mainstream breakthrough album in Canada and the United States.
 It peaked at number five in Canada and number 50 on the US Billboard 200, and was certified 5× platinum in Canada and 3× platinum in the US.
 "Possession" and "Good Enough" became McLachlan's first singles to chart on the US Billboard Hot 100.
 "Good Enough" also became her first top 10 hit in Canada, reaching number nine.
 At the 37th Annual Grammy Awards, Fumbling Towards Ecstasy was nominated for the Grammy Award for Best Alternative Music Performance.

 In 1997, McLachlan released her most successful album to date, Surfacing.
 It topped the chart in Canada and reached number two in the United States, and also charted in various countries around the world.
 Surfacing was certified diamond in Canada for selling over one million copies, 8× platinum in the US for selling eight million copies, and gold in other countries.
 Surfacing featured the hit singles: "Building a Mystery", "Sweet Surrender", "Adia" and "Angel".
 All singles charted inside top 10 in Canada, including number one for "Building a Mystery".
 All singles charted on the Billboard Hot 100, and two of them became McLachlan's first top 10 hits on that chart: "Adia" at number three and "Angel" at number four.
 At the 40th Annual Grammy Awards, "Building a Mystery" won a Grammy Award for Best Female Pop Vocal Performance and "Last Dance" from Surfacing won a Grammy Award for Best Pop Instrumental Performance.
 Surfacing was also nominated for the Grammy Award for Best Pop Album.
 At the 41st Annual Grammy Awards, "Adia" was nominated for Best Female Pop Vocal Performance.